MerryCodeAround/Final-Year-Project-22105496D/README.md

 **Ver 2**
 - added background subtraction (useless)
-- added edge detection to extract floor area
+- added edge detection to extract floor area (useless)

 **Ver 3**
 - tried using fuzzy logic controller. original idea is to:
 	- input the floor area
-	- input passenger area to receive a
+	- input passenger area
+	- create membership, and fuzzy rule
+	- generate result
 - but don't know how to implement (how to set the fuzzy rule and output)

 **Ver 4**